How Fast Usain Bolt Can Run?

 Terrain also plays a huge role.
 While road races are predictable, ultra races throw all kinds of obstacles your way—rocks, mud, roots, rivers—you name it!
 Different terrains will naturally slow you down, even if you exert the same effort.

 That’s why training on the type of terrain you’ll face on race day is essential.
-Get comfortable navigating through trickier sections so you’re ready to handle whatever the trail throws at you when the time comes.
+Get used to handling those tricky parts of the trail so you’re ready to handle whatever the trail throws at you.

 Your Nutrition

-Nutrition becomes crucial in a 50K.
+What you eat becomes really important during a 50K.
 You can’t just wing it with a couple of gels like in a shorter race.
 You must consider what you eat and drink before, during, and after the race.
 Most 50K races have fewer aid stations than marathons, so you must be self-sufficient.

-During my training, I experimented with different types of fuel—gels, bars, even peanut butter sandwiches—to figure out what my stomach could handle.
-I recommend increasing your calorie intake by about 20 percent during training and practicing your fuel strategy on your long runs.
+In training, I tried out different snacks and drinks to see what my stomach could handle.
+I’d also recommend upping your calorie intake by about 20 percent during training and practicing your fuel strategy on your long runs.
 Trust me, this can save your race.

 Recovery Is Key